 Max Kepler

-LF/RF PHI
+LF/RF FA

 Kepler is starting in right field and batting seventh versus the White Sox on Wednesday, Brandon Warne of Cold Omaha reports.